 To control insect pests, it is necessary to first determine the damage situation and create an optimal control plan, considering the environmental conditions and characteristics.
-Insect pest monitoring is the first basic step for proper IPM.
+Insect pest monitoring is the first basic step for proper IPM and for proper plant protection in organic farming.
 Insects can be monitored using a variety of monitoring tools such as: pheromone traps, light traps, coloured sticky traps, suction traps, etc. Pest monitoring methods are usually very time consuming and require significant investment in species identification after manual trapping in the field.

-Trap catch data serves several purposes: 1. ecological studies; 2. tracking insect migration; 3. new arrivals in agroecosystems; 4. initiating field surveys and sampling; 5. timing of pesticide applications; 6. defining phenology models; 7. predicting generation size; 8. pest control.
+Trap catch data serves several purposes: 1. ecological studies; 2. tracking insect migration; 3. new arrivals in agroecosystems; 4. initiating field surveys and sampling; 5. timing of PPP applications; 6. defining phenology models; 7. predicting generation size; 8. pest control.

-Predicting pests is an important part of the strategy of IPM.
+Predicting pests is an important part of the strategy of IPM as well as in organic farming.
 Early warnings and forecasts based on biophysical methods provide a lead time for managing an impending pest infestation and can thus minimize crop losses, optimize pest control, and reduce the cost of cultivation.